 If you want to stay in your home, you can take steps to make your home more safe to live in.
 For example, you can:

-An injunction is a court order that requires someone to do or not to do something.
+An injunction is a court order telling someone to do or not to do something.

 There are two main types of injunctions: